Sharon Robinson (physiologist): Awards and honours

 She has also been awarded prizes for teaching.
 The Australian Society of Plant Scientists' awarded Robinson their Teaching Award in 2002.
 She has also been awarded prizes for her educational videos, including the Chlorotube 1st prize Competition 3 (YouTube In the Heat of the Night) 2010, 2nd prize Competition 1 (YouTube The Science of Cool) 2009.

 In 2021 she was shortlisted for the Eureka Prize in the Leadership in Innovation and Science category.

+Robinson was appointed a Member of the Order of Australia in the 2023 King's Birthday Honours for "significant service to science, particularly the study of Antarctic environmental change".
+She received an Australian Laureate Fellowship in 2024.